 Given an annotated program, we wish to decide whether the program is correct with respect to the annotations.
 The first step in our decision procedure is to split the given program into Hoare triples [22, 1, 11].
-The idea of modeling transformations of the heap with Hoare logic has been studied before [37, 17].
-The main novelty of our approach is the choice of PAL as assertion language.
-Our Hoare "triples" have a nonstandard form:
+The idea of modeling transformations of the heap with Hoare logic has received much attention [23, 37, 17].
+The novelty of our approach is the choice of PAL as assertion language.
+Our Hoare triples have a nonstandard form: